isomerpages/govtech-stp/pages/This is an unpublished test page.md

 <div id="VDSMM"></div>

-### 2. Vaccinated Status for Activities Within Singapore
+### 3. Vaccinated Status for Activities Within Singapore

-As part of <a href="https://go.gov.sg/moh-smm" target="_blank">Singapore’s Vaccination-Differentiated Safe Management Measures (VDS)</a>, travellers should also display proof of their vaccinated status on TraceTogether to participate in certain activities in Singapore, such as dining, entering shopping malls or attending performances.
+Travellers who were vaccinated outside Singapore will be granted <b>temporary vaccinated status lasting about 30 days</b> if they successfully uploaded their digital vaccination certificates as part of their Singapore Arrival Card (SGAC) or manually presented their vaccination certificates and the manual immigration counters.
+180 days temporary status will be granted for those who applied for a Vaccinated Travel Pass.
+Such travellers will need to download the TraceTogether app and register with their passport number to view your vaccination status.

+Travellers whose temporary vaccination status has not been displayed accurately on their TraceTogether app may submit a query via: <a href="https://go.gov.sg/vds-query-form" target="_blank">https://go.gov.sg/vds-query-form</a>.

-#### 2a.
+#### 3a.
 Obtaining temporary vaccinated status after arrival

 <b>Travellers who are vaccinated overseas</b> should get their overseas vaccination records reflected electronically in their [HealthHub](https://www.healthhub.sg/) or [TraceTogether](https://www.tracetogether.gov.sg/) apps to show on demand to be eligible for VDS.
 This can be done through: